Since staff of CCHRC was not able to meet during Discovery Week, we met with them this week to discuss campus Trails and Greenways.

 Aaron Cooke, CCHRC Project Manager/Architectural Designer

-Corey DiRutigliano, CCHRC Project Manager/Architectural Designer
+Corey DiRutigliano, CCHRC Project Manager/Architectural

-Jonathan Shambare, UAF Architect and Planner, Facilities Services
+Jonathan Shambare, UAF Architect and Planner, Facilities

 Laura Minski, Corvus Design